MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 - An **Owner** role or both **Contributor** and **User Access Administrator** roles on the linked storage account
 - A **Reader** role for the Azure AI Video Indexer resource on the AMS resource.

-If the AMS linked storage account is behind a firewall, then VI needs to be assigned the following managed identity - Storage Blob Data Owner.
+If the AMS linked storage account is behind a firewall, VI needs to be assigned the following managed identity - Storage Blob Data Owner.
 To learn more, see [Use Video Indexer with storage behind firewall](/azure/azure-video-indexer/storage-behind-firewall).

 ### [Update existing account in Azure portal](#tab/updateexistingportal)